 A Place at the Table: Engaging with S.N.A.P.
 (Supplemental Nutrition Assistance Program), Hunger, and Community Action

 Water: The Stuff of Life

-These eight-week long workshops offered each spring give Warren Wilson students a spectrum of experiences within one issue.
+These eight-week long workshops give Warren Wilson students a spectrum of experiences within one issue.
 Through direct service and educational meetings, students gain a better understanding of how current policy affects community agencies and the populations they serve.
-Time is set aside for students to meet with local experts, hear the stories of those directly involved, and reflect upon how their own perceptions of the issue change over the course of the workshop.
+Time is set aside for students to meet with local experts, hear the stories of those directly involved, and reflect upon how their own perceptions of the issue over the course of the workshop.